jhunkeler/astroconda/source/installation.rst

     - The data processing environment used by STScI operations and instrument teams
     - Python 3.x only

 .. _standard_install:

 Standard Software Stack (without IRAF)
 ======================================

-The package management system, Conda, is now configured to pull from our repository, so you may go ahead and install the ``stsci`` metapackage.
-This metapackage installs nearly all of the software provided by STScI in one shot.
+The package management system, Conda, is now configured to pull from our repository, so you may go ahead and install the ``stsci`` package.
+This package installs nearly all of the software provided by STScI in one shot.

 The following example generates a new conda environment named "astroconda", however this naming convention is merely a suggestion.
 Feel free to use a name that works best for you.